-Volunteers arrive in Peru via the Lima Jorge Chavez Airport (LIM), which is Peru’s main international and domestic airport.
-It is located 7 miles from the historic center of Lima.
-After volunteers pass through customs, they will be met by one of our ISL staff members holding an ISL sign.
-They are then transported in a van or bus approximately 9 miles (or 40 minutes) to their first housing location.
+Volunteers arrive in Peru via the Lima Jorge Chavez Airport (LIM), which is Peru’s main airport, located 7 miles from the historic center of Lima.
+After volunteers pass through Customs, they will be met by one of our ISL staff members holding an ISL sign.
+They will be then transported in a van or bus (arranged and paid for by ISL) approximately 40 minutes to their first housing location.
 Volunteers generally travel between 40 to 50 min every day from housing to work sites.
 After two or three days of work in Lima, volunteers travel from Lima to their next work site, whose location depends on the program they have chosen.
-The team moves to a third housing site for arecreation day, either to the mountains or to the coast.
+Volunteers move to a third housing site for a recreation day, either to the mountains or to the coast.

 From Salsa to Huayno, this is an excellent opportunity to learn the basics of local dances.

 Walk around the city, exploring parks, old colonial style buildings, theaters, museums, etc.

 There are a variety of museums and shows available around the city.
 Prices depend on the season; some of them are free.

 There are variety of archeological sites to visit around the city, especially in Cusco.
 Tour prices depend on the season. $10 to $40

 Known as the “poor man’s Galapagos”, this protected archipelago, located a few miles off the Pacific coast, is one of the most famous tourist destinations along the coast of Peru.
 The islands, riddled with arches, tunnels and other wind and sea rock sculptures, are home to huge numbers of wildlife, such as sea lions, seals, penguins and turtles.
 Over 200 species of local and migrating birds, such as the albatross and the blue-footed booby, inhabit these islands as well.

 Paracas National Coastal Reserve